cesalazar/berlinblockchainweek/events/decentralized-stack/README.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
 name: Decentralized Stack.
-Developers Meetup.
+Developers Meetup

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.